dj-stripe/dj-stripe/README.rst

 Since anything involving payments requires a careful eye for detail, rather than spend 5-10 minutes a week glancing at pull requests and issues, until further notice this project is unmaintained.
 Use it at your own risk.

-Personally, as I work on several critical, high profile projects for the Python and Django communities (including Cookiecutter_ and `Django Packages`_), all my admittedly limited open source time goes to those efforts.
+As I work on several critical, high profile projects for the Python and Django communities (including Cookiecutter_ and `Django Packages`_), all my admittedly limited open source time goes to those efforts.

 If you wish to change the status of this project, please feel free to contact me at pydanny@gmail.com.
-Please not that since one of my agreements getting hired by my employer is that I end my consulting work, I am only interested in sponsorship of the project, not formal consulting work.
+Please not that since one of my agreements getting hired by my employer is that I end my consulting work, I am only interested in **sponsorship** of the project, not formal consulting work.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`Django Packages`: https://github.com/pydanny/djangopackages